Menu

 Rent prices in the Netherlands

 As the housing shortage grows, rent prices shoot up.
-In fact, in Q1 2022, the square meter price rose by 6.7% compared to 2021.
+In fact, the square meter price keeps rising every year.
 While prices keep rising, the exception occurred in 2021, when a decrease of expats led to a decrease in rent prices during the pandemic.
 To work around the general upward trend of rent prices, you should try looking outside the Randstad and try more rural places if possible.
 Not only is there more housing available in those areas, but rent will be cheaper as well.

 The caveat to living farther out is you'll have a longer commute if you work in the Randstad.
 Also, it may be more difficult to fit into the community, as their social groups will be well-established and not as flexible to change.
 The number of people who speak fluent English will be lower as well.
 If you're a minority, you'll also have to factor that in.
 While hate crimes are low in the Netherlands, you still may face either ignorance or discrimination in some places, especially in smaller villages.